Optimal policies for Bayesian olfactory search in turbulent flows: Convergence of Perseus

 \subsection{Dependence on $\gamma$}

-In Fig.~\ref{fig:gammas_5.0_unshaped} we show how the performance of Perseus, in the absence of a reward shaping function, depends on $\gamma$, for $\bar{S} = 2.5$.
+On the left side of Fig.~\ref{fig:gammas_5.0} we show how the performance of Perseus, in the absence of a reward shaping function, depends on $\gamma$, for $\bar{S} = 2.5$.
 We plot the mean arrival times for the ensemble of starting points as a function of iteration for a few $\gamma,$ corresponding to a range of horizons 12.5--200.
 Note that performance is comparable for most of the $\gamma$'s, but $\gamma=0.99$ is too large and leads to poor stability/convergence.

-In Figs.~\ref{fig:gammas_shaped} we show the same plots, but with a reward shaping $g=0.1 D$ turned on.
+In the right side of the same figure, we show the same, but with a reward shaping $g=0.1 D$ turned on.
 While an excellent choice when $\gamma=0.98$, this shaping function leads to poor performance on all other $\gamma$'s.
 Thus it is clear that the best choice of shaping depends strongly on the choice of $\gamma$; one should select a $\gamma$ first.